 The meetings are not counselling or therapy groups but self-help, connecting bereaved parents so they support and share with each other.
 Whatever is said in our groups is confidential and we also ask that our members are respectful of each other’s views and decisions.

 SLOW provides a small library of books on bereavement and grieving at our support groups that can be borrowed.

 Our support groups are free to attend but there is a suggested voluntary donation of £2 per group.

 SLOW has carried me, cared for me and guided me through the darkest wilderness and helped bring me back to a “new” kind of normality.

 Coming to the group was like putting one foot back into the world.

 How often do our groups run?

-SLOW runs weekly daytime and monthly evening groups in North London and a monthly daytime group in South London.
+SLOW runs two weekly daytime and monthly evening groups in North London and a weekly daytime group in South London.